 A dot indicator shows you which variant currently is selected (white, this will be the one that goes live if you click on the layers live button) and which one is currently live (red).
 You can jump through the variants by clicking on the arrow buttons next to the dot indicator or you can click on the dots to directly jump to this variant.

-The layers come up with a default variant name that is based on the behaviour of a layer.
-However sometimes you want to rename a layer variant the way you want.
+The layers come up with a default variant name that is based on the behavior of a layer.
+However, sometimes you want to rename a layer variant the way you want.
 To do so you can either

 Removing Variants From A Layer

-To remove a variant from a layer you need to follow those steps:
+To remove a variant from a layer follow these simple steps:

 - Select the variant you want to remove in the variant list of the layer.
 The preview of that variant will be shown on the right.

 - Click on the “-” button on top of the preview settings.